poseidonos/poseidonos/tool/qemu/README.md

 - qemu-system-x86_64
 - enabled virtualization (KVM)
 - [Ubuntu 18.04 iso](https://releases.ubuntu.com/18.04/ubuntu-18.04.6-live-server-amd64.iso)
 - 128GB + 5 * 20GB is required minimum space for virtual OS disk and virtual nvme devices.
-But you can chnage the size.
+But you can change the size.

 ## How to Run script?
 Run QEMU script